A Geometric Framework for Understanding Memorization in Generative Models: Experiments

-\textbf{Diffusion Model on a von Mises Mixture}\quad In an illustrative experiment, we study a mixture of a von Mises distribution, which sits on a 1-dimensional circle, and a 0-dimensional point mass at the origin in 2-dimensional ambient space, as depicted in \autoref{fig:circle}; every point $x$ has either $\lidgt(x)=0$ or $\lidgt(x)=1$.
+\textbf{Diffusion Model on a von Mises Mixture}\quad In an illustrative experiment, we study a mixture of a von Mises distribution, which sits on a 1-dimensional circle, and a 0-dimensional point mass at the origin in 2-dimensional ambient space, as depicted in \autoref{fig:circle}; every point $x \in \Mgt$ has either $\lidgt(x)=0$ or $\lidgt(x)=1$.
 From this distribution we sample 100 training points, and by chance a single point $x_0$ sits isolated in a low-density region of the circle.
 Next, we train a DM on this data.
 In \autoref{fig:circle} we depict 100 generated samples, colour-coded by their LID estimates, as estimated by FLIPD.
 Here, we see OD-Mem and DD-Mem in action: the model overfits at $x_0$, producing near-exact copies, with $0\approx \widehat{\text{LID}}_\theta(x_0) < \lidgt(x_0)=1$ (OD-Mem).
-The model faithfully produces copies of the circle's center too, yet this is not caused by a modelling error but by the low associated LIDs (DD-Mem).
+The model also faithfully produces copies of the circle's center, but this is caused by low ground truth LIDs (DD-Mem), not modelling error.

-\textbf{IFAR10 Memorization}\quad We analyze the higher-dimensional CIFAR10 dataset \citep{krizhevsky2009learning} and use two pre-trained generative models: iDDPM \citep{nichol2021improved} and StyleGAN2-ADA \citep{karras2019stylegan2ada}.
-We generate 50,000 images from each model.
-Since StyleGAN2-ADA is class-conditioned, we generate an equal number of samples per class.
-We then retrieve $500$ images from the dataset using both $(i)$ SSCD distance \citep{pizzi2022self} and $(ii)$ calibrated $\ell_2$ distance \citep{carlini2023extracting}.
-We take the top $250$ returned from each ranking, producing a set of just under $500$ images we can visually examine.
-We then label all of these instances as either not memorized, exactly memorized, or reconstructively memorized \citep{somepalli2023diffusion}.
-Images not appearing in the top $250$ of either ranking are not labelled, and have a low chance of being memorized.
+\textbf{CIFAR10 Memorization}\quad We analyze the higher-dimensional CIFAR10 dataset \citep{krizhevsky2009learning} and use two pre-trained generative models: iDDPM \citep{nichol2021improved} and StyleGAN2-ADA \citep{karras2019stylegan2ada}.
+We generate 50,000 images from each model, and for each, we identify the most similar training image according to two distance metrics, $(i)$ SSCD distance \citep{pizzi2022self} and $(ii)$ calibrated $\ell_2$ distance \citep{carlini2023extracting}.
+By thresholding on these metrics, we arrive at a small subset of potentially memorized examples, which we manually label as either exactly memorized, reconstructively memorized \citep{somepalli2023diffusion}, or not memorized.
+All other images are not labelled and have a low chance of being memorized.
+Further details and all images deemed memorized are reported in \autoref{appx:cifar10}.
 The first two panels in \autoref{fig:cifar10_matching} show our labels distinguish different types of memorization as we display the generated images vs. the closest SSCD match in the training dataset.

 Next, we estimate $\lidmodel$ for each iDDPM and StyleGAN2-ADA sample.
 For iDDPM, we use the NB estimator. \autoref{fig:stylegan_hist} and \autoref{fig:iddpm_hist} show that $\widehat{\text{LID}}_\theta$ is generally smaller for memorized images compared to non-memorized ones.
 As shown in \autoref{fig:lpca_hist}, $\widehat{\text{LID}}_*$ is considerably lower for exact memorization cases within the training dataset, suggesting that exact memorization for both models corresponds to DD-Mem.
 We also observe that in \autoref{fig:stylegan_hist}, reconstructively memorized samples exhibit lower values of $\widehat{\text{LID}}_\theta$ as compared to not memorized samples, despite the corresponding training data having comparable $\widehat{\text{LID}}_*$ (\autoref{fig:lpca_hist}): the $\lidmodel$ estimates enable us to still classify these samples as memorized, showing a clear example of detecting OD-Mem.